-The underwriters were paid a cash underwriting discount of two percent (2.0%) of the gross proceeds of the Initial Public Offering up to \$300,000,000, or \$6,000,000.
-In addition, the underwriters have earned an additional three and one half percent (3.50%) on \$300,000,000 of the gross proceeds of the Initial Public Offering, or \$10,500,000 ("Deferred Underwriting Commission") that will be paid upon consummation of the Company's Initial Business Combination.
-This commitment of \$10,500,000 has been recorded as Deferred Underwriter Compensation in the balance sheet as of March 4, 2021.
-The underwriting agreement provides that the deferred underwriting discount will be waived by the underwriter if the Company does not complete its Initial Business Combination.
+The underwriters were paid a cash underwriting discount of two percent (2.0%) of the gross proceeds of the Initial Public Offering and over-allotment of \$317,500,000, or \$6,350,000.
+In addition, the underwriters have earned an additional three and one half percent (3.50%) on \$317,500,000 of the gross proceeds of the Initial Public Offering and over-allotment, or \$11,112,500 ("Deferred Underwriting Commission") that will be paid upon consummation of the Company's Initial Business Combination.
+This commitment of \$11,112,500 has been recorded as deferred underwriting fee payable on the balance sheet as of March 31, 2021.
+The underwriting agreement provides that the Deferred Underwriting Commission will be waived by the underwriter if the Company does not complete its Initial Business Combination.